 - Slowly mix in flour mixture until evenly incorporated.

 - Roll dough into tablespoon-sized balls.
-Flatten balls with the bottom of a glass, about 2 1/4-inches in diameter.
-Use extra flour on the bottom of the cup if sticking occurs.
+Flatten balls with the bottom of a glass, about 2 1/4-inches in diameter, using flour on the bottom of the cup to prevent from sticking.
 Sprinkle with sea salt.
 Bake 12 up on a sheet leaving 1-inch space between each cookie.
 Minor spreading will occur.

 - Bake for 7 minutes.
 Cool for 1 minute on baking sheet and carefully transfer to a cooling rack.